GGarenov/wizard-creatures/instructions.md

     - Make edit button working, edit creatureUpdate and edint in postController and creatureService
     - On succes redirect to current creature page

+26. Delete Creature
+    - We get the creatureId and delete it.
+Also in creatureService we exports the delete function
+    - On success redirect to all posts page